 The first step to making responsive websites is using techniques that are naturally flexible.
 In a later lesson you’ll learn how to completely rearrange items on a page based on screen size, but in most cases, it’s preferable to rely on tools like flexbox and grid to make your pages work on a wide range of screens first.

-- You’ll learn a few tips for keeping your sites naturally responsive
+- You’ll learn a few tips for keeping your sites naturally responsive.

-It’s not realistic for every website you create to be as simple as plain text on a page, but it is important to keep in mind that most of the elements you’re using to build your project are responsive until you change that with CSS.
+It’s not realistic for every website you create to be as basic as plain text on a page, but it is important to keep in mind that most of the elements you’re using to build your project are responsive until you change that with CSS.
 If you approach your project with this mindset and do your best to maintain that natural responsiveness, you might find that there isn’t that much extra you need to do to make your sites properly responsive.

 The rest of this lesson is a list of tips you can use to maintain natural responsiveness.

 When mobile phones first started getting web browsers, most websites were not optimized for such small screen resolutions.
-To get around this, most phone browsers simply simulated a larger screen and displayed a zoomed-out version of the page.
+To get around this, most phone browsers simulated a larger screen and displayed a zoomed-out version of the page.
 These days, however, we almost never want that behavior so we have to specify that we want our websites to be viewed at the actual non-zoomed screen resolution.

 For this reason, you should add this snippet into the